MegaSurfNsr/megasurf_reimpl/README.md

 # About

-Due to company licensing reasons, the code cannot be taken out.
-I reproduced most of the content in the article myself based on the [SDFStudio](https://autonomousvision.github.io/sdfstudio/) and the experiment results are consistent with that shown in the paper.
+Due to company code licensing restrictions, the code cannot be taken out.
+I reproduced most of the content in the article myself based on the [SDFStudio](https://autonomousvision.github.io/sdfstudio/) and the results of the experiment are visually consistent with the article.
 It should be noted that in this repo: 1.
 The geometry prior directly uses the output of PGSR.
 2. Parameters will need to be adjusted later to accelerate training speed.
 # Updates

 **2024.10.20**: First upload.